INFOSYS 727 : Advanced Information Security

 For this course, you can expect 36 hours of lectures and tutorials, 64 hours of reading and thinking about the content and 50 hours of work on assignments and/or test preparation.

-The key to successful completion of the course and reducing stress is a regular study program during the whole semester.
+The key to successfully completing the course and reducing stress is a regular study program during the whole semester.

 Lectures will be recorded.